Theater belongs to everyone. With the Playhouse Mobile Unit, we are bringing live theater to you!

 At the Playhouse, we believe that theater is not just a physical space.
 It is something much more than brick and mortar.
 Through theater, we make connections and open ourselves to new possibilities.
 We believe theater can happen anywhere and should be accessible to all.

-Specifically designed to be adaptable and accommodate any type of space, the Playhouse Mobile Unit (PMU) is a fully-staged play that will travel to you for a live theatrical performance.
+Specifically designed to be adaptable and accommodate any type of indoor space, the Playhouse Mobile Unit (PMU) is a fully-staged play that will travel to you for a live theatrical performance.

 What is included?